lemmingDev/ESP32-BLE-Gamepad/README.md

  *
  * The example shows that you can set axes/hat independantly, or together.
  *
- * It also shows that you can disable the aotoReport feature (enabled by default), and manually call the sendReport() function when wanted
+ * It also shows that you can disable the autoReport feature (enabled by default), and manually call the sendReport() function when wanted
  *
  */